 From the city centre, you can take boat trips on the Lake Vättern (M/S Nya Skärgården from 1915).
 They organise day trips as well as evening trips.
 However, the trips are not cheap as they are only offered in combination with a meal on board.

 The mountain of Taberg, located approximately 10 kilometres south of Jönköping, is well worth a visit.
 Not only does its peak rise 343 m above sea level, but Taberg is also 100 m higher than the surrounding mountains.
-It offers breathtaking views across to Jönköping and Lake Vättern.
+It offers breathtaking views towards Jönköping and Lake Vättern.
 Upon reaching the top of the mountain, you will find a cottage with a café and restaurant (Toppstugan).
-Carl von Linné called Taberg “the miracle of Småland”.
+Carl von Linné called Taberg “the miracle of Småland“.
 If you are going by car, you can drive all the way to the top.

 Around 20 km northwest of Jönköping you will find Habo Church, a unique wooden church.

 Gränna is a picturesque but well frequented little town in the summer (candy canes!).
-As well as the two panoramic viewpoints, Gyllene Uttern and Brahehus, it is situated northeast of Jönköping and directly by Lake Vättern.
+As well as the two panoramic viewpoints, Gyllene Uttern and Brahehus, it is situated northeast of Jönköping and directly by Lake Vättern

 Hotels in Jönköping

-Holiday homes and cottages by Lake Vättern
+Holiday homes by Lake Vättern

-You can book your holiday home/cottage here: Holiday homes by Lake Vättern
+Book now: Holiday homes by Lake Vättern

-Taberg south of Jönköping
+On top of the Taberg mountain south of Jönköping